International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 The catalog is a DCAT catalog with the following restrictions:

-1. Each ODRL `Offer` must be unique to a dataset since the target of the offer is derived from its enclosing context.
+1. Each ODRL `Offer` must be unique to a [Dataset](../model/terminology.md#dataset) since the target of the offer is derived from its enclosing context.
 2. Each ODRL `Offer` must NOT include an explicit `target` attribute.